eturea/Receipts-for-YNAB-site/index.md

 A: Apple Intelligence (Foundation Models framework) provides the on-device AI that extracts structured data from receipts.
 This ensures your receipt images never leave your device.

 **Q: Can I use Siri to scan receipts?**
 A: Yes!
 The app supports Siri voice commands and Shortcuts integration.
-You can say "Hey Siri, scan a receipt in YNAB Receipts" or create custom automation workflows.
+You can say "Hey Siri, scan a receipt in Receipts for YNAB" or create custom automation workflows.

 **Q: Does the app work offline?**
 A: Receipt scanning works completely offline (on-device AI).
 Syncing to YNAB requires an internet connection.